lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper.md

     - [Where::__construct](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/__construct.md) &ndash; Builds the Where instance.
     - [Where::inst](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/inst.md) &ndash; Creates a new instance and returns it.
     - [Where::key](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/key.md) &ndash; Sets the current key and return this instance for chaining.
+    - [Where::merge](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/merge.md) &ndash; Merges the given Where component into the current one.
     - [Where::equals](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/equals.md) &ndash; Proxy to the operator method, with a predefined operator of "=".
     - [Where::greaterThan](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/greaterThan.md) &ndash; Proxy to the operator method, with a predefined operator of ">".
     - [Where::greaterThanOrEqualTo](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/greaterThanOrEqualTo.md) &ndash; Proxy to the operator method, with a predefined operator of ">=".